International Offshore Jurisdiction Spotlight - Seychelles as a Tax Haven

 - British styled educational system, private schools and peaceful living environment for families

-Features of Seychelles Offshore Law & Regulations
+Features & Regulations

 - Hybrid between Civil Law and Common Law

 - Special License Companies (CSL) – resident companies with 1.5% tax